danilrespati/Course/Codecademy/Full Stack Dev/5. mixed-messages/readme.md

 ## Version

+### 1.1.0
++ Only showing it to console
++ Fix bug

 ### 1.0.0
 + Only showing it to console
-+ if an author have multiple quotes, the second to n-th quote will not have the author's name
++ If an author have multiple quotes, the second to n-th quote will not have the author's name

 ## Source